navcoin/navcoin/doc/bech32-mod-gen-poly.md

 1. False positive error rate for 5-error case
 1. False positive error rate for 6-error case

-## 3. Extration of polynomials satisfying the requirements
+## 3. Extraction of polynomials satisfying the requirements

 To extract polynomials that can perfectly detect up to 5 errors, we used `err6-high-perf.py` script below that is a modified version of Jamis's [crc_res.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.3-,crc_res.py,-The%20crc_res.py) script: